 - Fixed time, also known as space short, means the system does not have extra or flexible space in the production flow.
-For example, when a finishing barn reaches 120 days of placement, the pigs are marketed even if the desired market weight has not been reached, and the barn is emptied for the next group of pigs. - Fixed weight, also known as space long, means the system has some flexible space available in the production flow.
-Pigs can be left in the barn until they reach the optimum weight for the carcass value payment structure.
+For example, when a finishing farm reaches 120 days of placement, the pigs are marketed even if the desired market weight has not been reached, and the farm is emptied for the next group of pigs. - Fixed weight, also known as space long, means the system has some flexible space available in the production flow.
+Pigs can be left in the farm until they reach the optimum weight for the carcass value payment structure.

-Understanding the difference between fixed time and fixed weight is important because it changes the value of growth rate.
-When pigs are profitable, weight gain is more valuable in a fixed time system due to the fixed constraint on number of growing days available.
-However, weight gain by a given nutritional or management strategy is less valuable in a fixed weight system because pigs can stay in the barn at a fixed space cost (i.e., \$0.11/pig/day) until they reach an optimum weight.
+Understanding the difference between fixed-time and fixed-weight is important because it changes the value of growth rate.
+When pigs are profitable, weight gain is more valuable in a fixed-time system due to the fixed-number of growing days available.
+However, weight gain by a given nutritional or management strategy is less valuable in a fixed weight system because pigs can stay in the farm at a fixed-space cost (i.e., PhP 6.6/pig/day) until they reach an optimum weight.
 This assumes the cost of space is less than a nutritional or management intervention.
-Production systems will often be on a fixed weight basis during winter when pigs are growing faster and on a fixed time basis during summer when pigs are growing slower.
-These two scenarios represent a range of economic optimums and assessing both scenarios can be an effective tool for evaluating economic sensitivity of dietary changes.

-The concept of optimum nutrient concentrations to maximize profitability in a fixed time program relative to a fixed weight program is illustrated in Figure A1.
+The concept of optimum nutrient concentrations to maximize profitability in a fixed-time program relative to a fixed-weight program is illustrated in Figure A1.
 Tryptophan (Trp) to Lys ratio can have a significant impact on growth rate.
-In this specific scenario, varying Trp to Lys ratio has a much larger economic impact on a fixed time system than a fixed weight system simply because weight gain offers a greater marginal economic return compared to the fixed weight scenario.
-For additional information on the value of alternative Trp to Lys ratios, please click here to download a free dynamic economic calculator for the most economic Trp to Lys ratio specific to a production system.
+In this specific scenario, varying Trp:Lys ratio has a much larger economic impact on a fixed-time system than a fixed-weight system simply because weight gain offers a greater marginal economic return compared to the fixed-weight scenario.
+For additional information on the value of alternative Trp:Lys ratios, please contact the PIC Technical Services team to get access to a free dynamic economic calculator for the most economic Trp to Lys ratio specific to a production system.

 Figure A1.
-Standardized Ileal Digestible Trp:Lys Ratio for Economic Return on a Fixed Time and Fixed Weight Basis (PIC® 337 × PIC®1050; Kansas State University and Ajinomoto Heartland, 2016)
+Standardized Ileal Digestible Trp:Lys Ratio for Economic Return on a Fixed-Time and Fixed-Weight Basis (PIC® 337 × PIC® 1050; Kansas State University and Ajinomoto Heartland, 2016)